What the spring 2026 data means for anyone deploying an agentic fleet.

 The buying conversation has changed

-Three studies published since March tell a consistent story.
+Three studies published since March tell the failure side of the story.
 Read together, they redraw the agent-buying playbook.

 Monte Carlo (April 2026).
 64% of enterprises admit they deployed AI agents before they were ready.
 The pressure to ship is outrunning the readiness to operate.